Dr. Daniel Labow

 Who Is Dr. Daniel Labow?

-Dr. Daniel Labow is currently the Director of Thoracic Surgery at Nuvance Health Praxair Cancer Center in Danbury, Connecticut.
-Prior to joining the medical team at Nuvance Health, he spent nearly 20 years working as the director of the HIPEC program at Mount Sinai Health System in New York City.
+Dr. Daniel Labow is the Chair of Surgical Services at Nuvance Health Praxair Cancer Center in Danbury, Connecticut.
+Prior to joining the medical team at Nuvance Health, he spent nearly 20 years working as the director of the hyperthermic intraperitoneal chemotherapy (HIPEC) program at Mount Sinai Health System in New York City.

 Dr. Labow championed the use of this treatment at Mount Sinai and, over his long tenure, transformed its cancer center into one of the largest and busiest providers of HIPEC in the United States.